 What you can learn from this page:

-Scholarly articles are written by academics or experts and published in the professional field.
+Scholarly articles, also known as academic articles, are written by academics or experts and published in the professional field.

 The structure of a scholarly article includes: